roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 </figure>

-## Turtlebot4 Desktop
+## TurtleBot 4 Desktop

-The `turtlebot4_desktop` metapackage contains packages used for visualising and interfacing with the Turtlebot4 from a PC.
+The `turtlebot4_desktop` metapackage contains packages used for visualising and interfacing with the TurtleBot 4 from a PC.

 ### Visualisation